 Of the plants identified in a 1985 flora and fauna study, 35% were found to be nonnative (Cypher, Yahner, and Cypher 1985).
 A similar proportion of nonnative plant species are present in the park today, although their cover and distribution may have increased over time (Podniesinski et al. 2005; Heister, Fairchild, and Faulds 2002).
 For example, stiltgrass was identified in the park in 1985 but was not a dominant species.
 Today, stiltgrass covers much of the forest floor.
 The dense cover of nonnative species such as stiltgrass, may prevent the establishment and growth of other plants even after release from heavy browsing (e.g., tree and shrub seedlings) (Horsley and Marquis 1983; Stromayer and Warren 1997; Waller and Alverson 1997).
+Bourg (2008) suggested that deer management, in the absence of invasive plant removal, may be insufficient to promote restoration of the native plant community.
 These conditions can be avoided through continued action under the park's integrated pest management activities.

 Over 180 nonnative plant species have been documented within Valley Forge NHP and are present in various habitats parkwide.
-Approximately 32 (18%) of these are considered high priority due to their level of environmental threat and likelihood for successful control or eradication (Table 9).
+Approximately 32 (18%) of these are considered high priority due to their level of environmental threat and likelihood for successful control or eradication (Table 10).
 Efforts to control nonnative, invasive plant species through integrated pest management actions will focus on these high priority species.